 Tapping into a growing segment of the market, designed to allow adventurous cyclists to explore previously unreachable climes on tough off-road terrains, details of the machine were first revealed to the public at Eicma 2018.

-The MIG-RR is produced by Thok Ebikes, who are experts in both Down Hill mountain biking and BMX.
-Also involved in the project are Ducati’s Design Centre and Aldo Drudi’s D-Perf (Drudi is the man behind Valentino Rossi’s iconic crash helmet designs).
+The MIG-RR is produced by Thok Ebikes, who are experts in both down hill mountain biking and BMX.
+Also involved in the project were Ducati’s Design Centre and Aldo Drudi’s D-Perf (Drudi is the man behind Valentino Rossi’s iconic crash helmet designs).

-To help the bike conquer the rough stuff, it uses FOX Factory Kashima suspension with varying degrees of travel at the front and rear.
+To help the bike conquer the rough stuff, it uses FOX Factory Kashima suspension with 170mm of travel at the front and 160mm at the rear.
 Weighing just 22.5kg in a size M with no pedals, there's also a trick set of carbon fibre Renthal handlebars, Mavic wheels, four-caliper Shimano Saint brakes and an 11-speed Shimano XT gear set.